gregs1104/pgbench-tools/tests/cbc/README.md

 The READ/WRITE_RATE figures come from the VACUUM command and only apply to that line.
 During benchmark development, that command was frequently the highest rate step.
-PostgreSQL 15 introduced monitoring that rate in VACUUM's text output, making it easy to include here.
+Note that this server was configured for performance rather than reliability, with WAL and all nornal sync work disabled.
+In a default configuration vacuum work will usually hit a WAL bottleneck before it stresses CPU and disk to the extent this sample does.

 # Usage